 These expressions explicitly depend on the scattering-matrix elements $s_{\alpha\beta}$ through the reflection and transmission probabilities of the quantum coherent mesoscopic conductor: $\mathcal{R}_{\alpha\alpha} = \abs{s_{\alpha\alpha}}^2$ (reflection into reservoir $\alpha$) and $\mathcal{T}_{\alpha\beta} = \abs{s_{\alpha\beta}}^2$ (transmission from reservoir $\beta$ to $\alpha$).
 The phase $\phi_\alpha$ appears in the complex reflection amplitude $r_{\alpha\alpha} = \sqrt{\mathcal{R}_{\alpha\alpha}} e^{i\phi_\alpha/2}$.

 Interestingly, the thermal- and auto-contributions, Eqs.~\eqref{eq:Fisher_Lee_thermal} and~\eqref{eq:Fisher_Lee_auto}, remain finite even when the system is coupled to a single reservoir, as they explicitly depend on the local reflection probability $\mathcal{R}_{\alpha\alpha}$.
 In contrast, the shot- and cross-terms, Eqs.~\eqref{eq:Fisher_Lee_shot} and~\eqref{eq:Fisher_Lee_cross}, vanish in the absence of transmission, as they capture cross-correlated events between distinct reservoirs.
-This structural distinction plays a central role in the form of Quantum KUR discussed now.\\
+This structural distinction is crucial for the form of the Quantum KUR derived below.\\

-\textit{Quantum KUR.--} As recalled in the introduction and shown in Fig.~\ref{fig1} for the case of a SQD, KURs expressed in terms of activity are violated at strong-coupling.
-Our novel results about the generalized dynamical activity, Eq.~\eqref{eq_main:activityGreenmultiterminal}, allow us to derive a new bound for the SNR, which reads:
+\textit{Quantum KUR.--} Our result for the generalized dynamical activity, Eq.~\eqref{eq_main:activityGreenmultiterminal}, together with its decomposition into cross and shot contributions, Eqs.~\eqref{eq:Fisher_Lee_shot} and \eqref{eq:Fisher_Lee_cross}, allows us to derive a new bound for the SNR:

-We refer to this bound as the Quantum Kinetic Uncertainty Relation (QKUR); see App.~\ref{app:QKU_bound} for details.
+We refer to this bound as the Quantum Kinetic Uncertainty Relation (QKUR), which we prove in the End Matter.
 Remarkably, the bound is entirely expressed in terms of the contributions to the generalized dynamical activity associated with cross-correlated processes between distinct reservoirs, $\mathcal{A}_\alpha^{\text{cross}}$ and $\mathcal{A}_\alpha^{\text{sh}}$.
-This reflects the necessity of having multiple reservoirs to obtain a non-vanishing SNR.
+This reflects the necessity of having at least two reservoirs to obtain a nonvanishing SNR.
 The QKUR also emphasizes the crucial role of the shot contribution in the denominator: at low temperatures, $\mathcal{A}_\alpha^{\text{sh}}$ increases, causing $\xi_{\mathrm{QKUR}}$ to grow and ensuring the validity of Eq.~\eqref{eq:QKUR} even at strong-coupling.

-Another limit of interest corresponds to thermal equilibrium (zero voltage bias and equal temperatures for the reservoirs), where $\mathcal{A}_\alpha^{\text{sh}}$ vanishes and Eq.~\eqref{eq:QKUR} reduces to the bound derived in Refs.~\cite{Splettstoesser2024, Palmqvist2025}.
-While this serves as a valuable benchmark, it also clearly illustrates the extended range of validity of the QKUR far from equilibrium compared to previous approaches.
-We now illustrate these general definitions and uncertainty relations for paradigmatic quantum-coherent mesoscopic conductors.\\